Teen Spirit Wise Voice – Sandra Ingerman – From Disempowerment to Spiritual Activism

 The practice of shamanism is more than just learning how to perform shamanic journeys.
 The practice of shamanism is a way of life.
 There are certain principles that go along with living a shamanic way of life.
 In a native culture from the time of birth each member of the community was acknowledged for the gift and the strength that they brought to the entire community.
-It was understood that every person contributed to the health of the community.
+It was understood that a blog about addiction is contributed to the health of the community.

 How did this work call to you?
 At what stage of life?

 I was always a very spiritual child.
 I would sing to trees and the moon.
 I always felt the presence of the unseen worlds.

 I grew up in Brooklyn, New York in the 1960s.
 I was introduced to mind altering drugs at an early age and had amazing spiritual experiences.
 But I did not know what to do with the experiences.
 And I had no formal practice that would help me to understand how to bridge all the spiritual lessons I learned into my life.